hepsdata/ECG_Classification/UI/README.md

 - Interpolate k-space data for improved visualization.
 - 3D surface plot for k-space data visualization.

+## Dataset

+The ECG data used for visualization in this project is taken from the PhysioNet 2017 Challenge dataset, which can be accessed [here](https://physionet.org/content/challenge-2017/1.0.0/).

 ## Getting Started

 ### Prerequisites